terapoide/teraDuraMacroChangelog/README.md

 > * Finished GUI
 > * Todo2: Make a Stamina and Health verification based on the slider, and the define where are the marks on the HP bar
 > * i did the part where it saves the button position and started making the attacking part
+> * finished the loop where the p2 does the maximum ammount of hits without ending the body conditioning timer
+> * added a verification to wait until player's hp is full
+> * removed the stamina thing temporarily
+> * its currently working non stop :)
+> * still have to do the HP verifications from Todo2